francomd/react-typescript-eslint-prettier/README.md

 `npm install --save-dev --save-exact prettier`

 ### Install Prettier VSCode extension
-`ext install esbenp.prettier-vscode`
+Install it manually from the VSCode extensions menu or run the following command `ext install esbenp.prettier-vscode`

 <a name="3"></a>
 ## 3. Checking files content
+Edit the files to match the content

 ### Package JSON
 /package.json